armbrustlab/marferret/README.md

 ### 6) Building Core Transcribed Gene catalog

-After the MarFERReT protein sequences have been functionally annotated, sets of core transcribed genes (CTGs) can be derived from the RNA-derived data for specific marine lineages or for all eukaryotes.
-Selecting the Pfam IDs that are present in at least 95% of species of a given lineage allows us to define a set of functions that can be reasonably expected to be found in an approximately-complete transcriptome.
+After the MarFERReT protein sequences have been functionally annotated, sets of CTGs can be derived from the RNA-derived data for specific marine lineages or for all eukaryotes.
+Selecting the Pfam IDs that are present in at least 95% of species of a given lineage allows us to define a set of functions that can be reasonably expected to be found in a relatively complete transcriptome.
 These CTG catalogs can be used downstream of environmental sequence annotation with MarFERReT to assess the coverage of environmental taxon bins, as demonstrated in Case Study 2.

-Code for generating the CTG catalogs from Pfam annotations are found here: [MarFERReT.v1.CTGs.py](https://github.com/armbrustlab/marferret/blob/main/scripts/MarFERReT.v1.CTGs.py)
+Documentation and code for generating and using the CTG catalogs from Pfam annotations for user-defined lineages are found here: [Case_study_2.md](https://github.com/armbrustlab/marferret/blob/main/docs/Case_study_2.md#part-a--generating-core-transcribed-genes)

 ### 7) Combining MarFERReT with other reference sequence libraries

-MarFERReT can be combined with other domain-focused reference sequence libraries to expand taxonomic coverage.
-In the Case Studies, we show an example combining MarFERReT with a filtered version of the prokaryote-focused MARMICRODB libary [MARMICRODB Zenodo repository](https://zenodo.org/record/3520509).
-The construction of MarFERReT+ follows the same steps as MarFERReT, with the added bacterial sequences in `MARMICRODB.faa.bz2` that can be downloaded from the [MARMICRODB Zenodo repository](https://zenodo.org/record/3520509).
-Instruction and code for filtering and combining MARMICRODB with MarFERReT can be found on this repo here: [process_clean_marmicrodb.log.sh](https://github.com/armbrustlab/marferret/blob/main/docs/process_clean_marmicrodb.log.sh).
+MarFERReT can be combined with other domain-focused reference sequence libraries or new reference sequence transcriptomes and genomes to expand taxonomic coverage.
+In the Case Studies, we show an example combining MarFERReT with a filtered version of the prokaryote-focused MARMICRODB library.
+Both libraries use NCBI Taxonomy identifiers as their primary classification framework, facilitating compatible annotation approaches.
+After downloading or building the MarFERReT protein sequence database, bacterial sequences can be downloaded from the MARMICRODB Zenodo repository and the libraries concatenated together for use in downstream processes.

+MarFERReT can also be combined with individual reference sequence transcriptomes and genomes that have just been released, or are not incorporated in current reference libraries, or to add representation for specific research needs.
+This also requires that every sequence entry has an NCBI Taxonomy identifier.
+Instruction and code for combining MarFERReT with other large reference libraries like MARMICRODB or with sets of individual reference sequence entries can be found on the codebase repository here: [combining_marferret_and_other_references.md](https://github.com/armbrustlab/marferret/blob/main/docs/combining_marferret_and_other_references.md)

 ## Part C: Using MarFERReT

 The primary intended use of MarFERReT is the taxonomic annotation of marine metatranscriptomic datasets.
 This can be done without building your own copy of the database.
-Instead, the MarFERReT v1 database files necessary for annotation can be downloaded from [Zenodo repository](https://zenodo.org/record/7055911).
+Instead, the current MarFERReT database files necessary for annotation can be downloaded from [Zenodo repository](https://zenodo.org/record/7055911).

 One means of performing this taxonomical annotation is to search MarFERReT for the closest matches to your data sequences.
 There are many bioinformatic tools available for this type of sequence alignment.
 One such popular tool for high performance sequence alignment of big datasets is [DIAMOND](https://github.com/bbuchfink/diamond).
 In the [`scripts`](https://github.com/armbrustlab/marferret/tree/main/scripts) directory of this repository, we have included a script named [`build_diamond_db.sh`](https://github.com/armbrustlab/marferret/blob/main/scripts/build_diamond_db.sh) for using DIAMOND in combination with MarFERReT.
 This script requires the `MarFERReT.v1.proteins.faa.gz` and `MarFERReT.v1.taxonomies.tab.gz` as inputs in the `data` directory.